Carrabba's Italian Grill: History

 The chain was founded on December 26, 1986, by John Charles "Johnny" Carrabba III and his uncle Damian Mandola.
 Together, they opened the first restaurant on Kirby Drive in Houston, Texas.
-A second location was opened soon after at the intersection of Woodway and Voss Road.
-After a considerable enlargement of the restaurant, it was renamed "Rosie Carrabba's" in honor of Damian's sister Rose.
-Johnny Carrabba and his family are still the proprietors of both original locations.
+A second location followed at the intersection of Woodway and Voss Road, which was later expanded and renamed "Rosie Carrabba's" after Mandola's sister, Rose.
+Johnny Carrabba and his family retain ownership of both original locations.

 In January 1993, under a joint venture with Outback Steakhouse, Inc. (the predecessor to Bloomin' Brands), 10 new Carrabba's locations were opened in Houston and Florida.
 Two years later, OSI acquired the rights to develop the Carrabba's chain nationwide.

-In 2008, OSI teamed up with HMSHost to open the first airport location in Tampa International Airport.
+The partnership expanded into travel hubs in 2008 through an agreement with HMSHost to open a location at Tampa International Airport.

-As of 2013, there were more Carrabba's restaurants in Florida—home to parent company Bloomin' Brands' corporate headquarters—than any other state in the United States.

-In 2015, the first Carrabba's international location opened in Brazil, rebranded as "Abbraccio."

-In 2020, Carrabba's expanded into Canada, opening a location in Moncton, New Brunswick.
+By 2013, Florida contained the highest concentration of Carrabba's restaurants in the United States, coinciding with the location of Bloomin' Brands' corporate headquarters.
+International expansion began in 2015 with the opening of "Abbraccio" in Brazil, followed by a 2020 entry into the Canadian market in Moncton, New Brunswick.

-In 2021, Bloomin' Brands bought out the founders of Carrabba's Italian Grill in a royalty termination agreement.
-As part of the agreement the founders kept their original two locations in Houston.
+In 2021, Bloomin' Brands reached a royalty termination agreement to buy out the founders' remaining interests in the wider chain.
+As part of the agreement, the founders retained ownership of the two original Houston locations.

 Menu

 Many of the recipes for the dishes on Carrabba's menu are those of Damian's mother, Grace, and his sister, Rose.
-These recipes were featured on the PBS cooking show Cucina Sicilia, which is hosted by Carrabba and Mandola.
+These recipes appeared on the PBS cooking show Cucina Sicilia, hosted by Carrabba and Mandola.

-Chicken Bryan, one of Carrabba's Italian Grill's dishes, features an 8 oz grilled chicken breast, topped with goat cheese, sundried tomatoes, and a basil lemon-butter sauce.
-The dish is named after the city of Bryan, Texas, where the Carrabba family settled.
+One specific dish, Chicken Bryan, consists of an 8 oz grilled chicken breast topped with goat cheese, sun-dried tomatoes, and a basil lemon-butter sauce.
+It is named after the city of Bryan, Texas, where the Carrabba family settled.

+Another dish, the Fettuccine Weesie, features fettuccine alfredo, mushooms, shrimp and a lemon-butter sauce.
+It is named after Johnny Carrabba's sister Mary Louise.